dlotterman/metal_code_snippets/documentation_stage/byoos.md

 The day-0 learning curve for BYO-OS with Equinix Metal is steep.
 There is no way around this.

-Because the power and value of that raw primitives being delivered by Equinix Metal essentially demand proper ordering and understanding by an operator for it to work at all.
+The simplicity of the primitives being delivered by Equinix Metal demand proper ordering and understanding by an operator for them to work at all.
 That is to say explicitly, BYO-OS with Equinix Metal will always be a Rube Goldberg machine.
 When you are done, it may be a simple machine, it may be an elegant machine, but BYO-OS with Equinix Metal will always be a Rube Goldberg machine.
 There is no winging it and hoping it works, it wont.

 The faster you try to move the slower you will go.
 Each widget needs to be properly sized and placed before the next.
 If even one widget is out of place, the whole machine immediately stops working end to end.